 Supreme Court to hear arguments in Trump immunity case in April

-The order from the court Wednesday keeps Trump's prosecution in the Jan.
-6 case on hold, for at least a few more months.
+The order from the court on Wednesday keeps Trump's prosecution in the Jan.
+6 case on hold for at least a few more months.

 The justices said, in an unsigned order, that their review would be limited to a single question: "Whether and if so to what extent does a former President enjoy presidential immunity from criminal prosecution for conduct alleged to involve official acts during his tenure in office."